asterisk/documentation/docs/Operation/Running-Asterisk/index.md

----

----
+!!! tip

-**Tip:**  The `-R` option will also attach a remote console - however, it will attempt to automatically reconnect to Asterisk if for some reason the connection is broken.
+    The `-R` option will also attach a remote console - however, it will attempt to automatically reconnect to Asterisk if for some reason the connection is broken.
 This is particularly useful if your remote console restarts Asterisk.

----
+[//]: # (end-tip)

 On this Page* To disconnect from a connected remote console, simply hit **Ctrl+C**: